itcon-pty-au/typingmind-cloud-backup/README.md

 - `encryptionkey` - Encryption password
 - `syncinterval` - Sync interval in seconds
 - `exclusions` - Comma-separated exclusion list
-- `config` - Auto-open config modal
+- `config` or `autoconfig` - Auto-open the config modal on load.
-- `log` - Enable console logging from startup
+- `log` - Enable console logging from startup.
-- `nosync` - Enable NoSync mode (snapshots only)
+- `nosync` - Enable NoSync mode (snapshots only).

 ## 🎛 Operating Modes

 ### Standard Sync Mode (Default)

-- Full bidirectional synchronization
+- Full bidirectional synchronization.
-- Automatic deletion tracking
+- Automatic deletion tracking and conflict resolution.
-- Real-time sync across devices
+- Real-time sync across devices.
-- Best for users with multiple devices
+- Best for users with multiple devices who want seamless data consistency.

 ### NoSync Mode

-Add `?nosync` to your URL when you open your typingmind app to enable no-sync mode:
+Add `?nosync` to your URL to enable this mode.

-- Disables automatic sync operations
+- Disables all automatic sync operations (including daily backups).
-- Only snapshot functionality available
+- The **Sync Now** button is disabled.
+- Only allows for manual creation of on-demand snapshots.
-- Ideal for users who want manual backup control
+- Ideal for users who prefer manual control over their backups.

 ## 📱 Using the Extension

+The sync modal is your central hub for managing backups and settings.

 ### Backup Management

-The **Available Backups** section shows all your cloud backups:
+The **Available Backups** section shows all your cloud backups.

 **Backup Types**:

-- 📸 **Snapshots** - Named backups you created manually
+- 📸 **Snapshots** (`s-` prefix) - Manually created, named backups of your data at a specific point in time.
-- 🗓️ **Daily Backups** - Automatic daily backups with date stamps
+- 🗓️ **Daily Backups** (`typingmind-backup-` prefix) - Automatic daily backups.
-- **Simple** - Single file backups ( < 50 MB)
-- **Chunked** - Multi-part backups for large datasets ( > 50 MB)

 **Actions**:

+- **Restore** - Restores the selected backup. **This overwrites all current cloud data with the backup's contents** and will trigger a full sync to your local machine.
+- **Delete** - Permanently removes the selected backup from your cloud storage.
 - **Download** - Downloads and decrypts backup as JSON

-- **Restore** - Restores backup data to TypingMind (overwrites current data)
-- **Delete** - Removes backup from cloud storage
+### Sync Diagnostics

+This panel provides a quick overview of your sync status.
+It helps identify discrepancies between your local data and cloud data.

+- **Local Items**: The number of items (chats, settings, etc.) in your browser.
+- **Local Metadata**: The number of items tracked by the extension's local metadata file.
+- **Cloud Metadata**: The number of items tracked in the cloud.
+- **Chat Sync**: A comparison of local vs. cloud chat counts.

+Ideally, all counts should match after a successful sync.

 ### Manual Operations

-- **Save** - Saves configuration and performs initial sync
+- **Save** - Saves your configuration and triggers a sync.
-- **Sync Now** - Triggers immediate full synchronization
+- **Sync Now** - Manually triggers a full synchronization cycle.
-- **Snapshot** - Creates named snapshot of current data
+- **Snapshot** - Creates a named snapshot of the current data in the cloud.
-- **Console Logging** - Toggle detailed logging for troubleshooting
+- **Console Logging** - Toggle detailed logging in the browser console for troubleshooting.

 ### Sync Status Indicator

-The sync button shows a colored dot indicating status:
+The sync button in the sidebar shows a colored dot indicating the current status:

-- 🟢 **Green** - Sync successful
+- 🟢 **Green** - Sync successful.
-- 🔴 **Red** - Sync error
+- 🔴 **Red** - Sync error occurred.
-- 🟡 **Yellow** - Warning
+- 🟡 **Yellow** - A warning was reported.
+Check the console for details.
-- 🔵 **Blue** - Sync in progress
+- 🔵 **Blue** - Sync in progress.

-## 🔧 Advanced Features

-### Deletion Monitoring

-V3 includes sophisticated deletion tracking:

-- Monitors for deleted chats, settings, and other data
-- Creates "tombstones" to track deletions across devices
-- Prevents accidental data loss during sync
-- Automatic cleanup of old tombstones after 30 days

-### Chunked Backups

-For large datasets (>50MB), the system automatically:

-- Splits data into manageable chunks
-- Compresses each chunk individually
-- Maintains metadata for reconstruction
-- Enables backup of very large TypingMind instances
+- ⚫ **Gray** - Not configured or idle.

-### 🚀 Migration to V3
+## 🚀 Migration to V3

-Before starting the migration, ensure you take the native typingmind export of your app data by going to

-Settings > App Data & Storage > Export

-Ensure all check boxes are selected and Download the file.
-Ensure this is safely stored in case you need to reload the data.

-V3 is a major rewrite with a new architecture and is **not backward compatible** with backups created by older versions (V1 or V2).
-However, migrating your live data is designed to be a seamless, automatic process.
+V3 is a major rewrite and is **not backward compatible** with backups created by older versions (V1 or V2).

 #### What to Expect During Migration

-When you load the V3 extension for the first time, it will automatically:
+When you load the V3 extension for the first time, the process is largely automatic:

-- **Preserve Your Data**: Your existing local TypingMind data (chats, folders, etc.) is safe and will be used as the source for the first sync.
+- **Your Data is Safe**: Your existing local TypingMind data (chats, folders, etc.) is preserved and used as the source for the first sync.
-- **Convert Configuration**: Old configuration keys (e.g., `aws-bucket`) are automatically renamed to the new `tcs_` prefixed format (`tcs_aws_bucketname`).
+- **Automatic Configuration Upgrade**: Old configuration keys from V2 are automatically read and used.
-- **Clean Up Obsolete Data**: The old `V2/` folder structure in your S3 bucket will be ignored.
-V3 uses a new, more efficient structure.
-- **Create New Metadata**: A fresh `metadata.json` file is created to track your data, enabling more robust sync logic.
+- **New Cloud Structure**: V3 uses a new, more efficient data structure in your S3 bucket.
+Old `V2/` folders or `TMDATA/` files are ignored.
+- **First Sync**: The extension will treat your current local data as the source of truth and upload it to the new cloud structure.

 #### ⚠️ Important Compatibility Notes

-- **Old Backups Are Incompatible**: Backups created with V1 or V2 of this extension **cannot be restored** using V3 due to the new encryption and data format.
+- **Old Backups Are Incompatible**: Backups created with V1 or V2 **cannot be restored** using V3.
 It is recommended to delete old backup files from your S3 bucket.
-- **Live Data Syncs Fine**: While old backups are not restorable, your current local data will sync correctly to the cloud when V3 is first run.
-- **One-Way Upgrade**: The migration process is one-way.
-Once you upgrade to V3, you cannot revert to an older version without potentially causing data sync issues.
+- **One-Way Upgrade**: The process is a one-way upgrade.
+You cannot revert to an older version without potentially causing data sync issues.

-There is no manual migration required—the extension handles everything automatically on the first load.
+There is no manual data migration required—the extension handles everything automatically on the first load.
 Just install, configure, and let it work.

-#### Migration Steps
+#### Recommended Migration Steps

-- **Remove V1/V2**: Go to Settings > Extension and remove the existing version.
-- **Backup**: Go To Settings > App Data & Storage > Export (Ensure all checkboxes are selected, save the exported file)
+1.  **Backup Data**: In TypingMind, go to **Settings > App Data & Storage > Export**.
+Select all checkboxes and download the file.
+Keep it in a safe place.
-- **Load app using logging parameter**: Add the following URL parameter `?log` and reload the app. e.g. `https://typingmind.com?log` or `https://chat.customdomain.com?log`
-- **Install**: Install V3 extension `https://itcon-pty-au.github.io/typingmind-cloud-backup/s3-v3.js`.
-Since all S3 parameters are already present, the sync should immediately start
-- **Check logs**: Look at the console logs to see if you see any errors.
-- **Sync Diagnostics**: Check the new Sync diagnostics at the top of the Sync Config popup and you should see the latest sync status and if there are any issues.

-### Error Handling & Recovery

-- **Operation Queue**: Failed operations are retried automatically
-- **Exponential Backoff**: Smart retry delays prevent service overload
-- **Graceful Degradation**: Continues working even with partial failures
-- **Comprehensive Logging**: Detailed logs help diagnose issues
+2.  **Remove Old Version**: Go to **Settings > Extensions** and remove the V1/V2 extension.
+3.  **Install V3**: Load the V3 extension URL: `https://itcon-pty-au.github.io/typingmind-cloud-backup/s3-v3.js`.
+4.  **Configure**: Open the **Sync** modal.
+Your previous settings should be pre-filled.
+Enter your **Encryption Key** again and click **Save**.
+5.  **Verify**: The first sync will begin.
+You can monitor its progress in the browser console (enable logging for more detail) and by using the **Sync Diagnostics** panel.

 ## ☁️ Cloud Storage Setup

-### AWS Config
+### AWS S3

-1. Create a user in Amazon IAM.
-In permissions option, select "Add user to group" but don't select any group.
-In next screen, "Create user".
+1. Create a user in **Amazon IAM**.
+On the permissions screen, you can skip adding the user to a group for now.
+After creating the user, open their profile.
-2. Open the user.
-Create Access Key for the user.
-In Step 1, select "Other", you can skip Step 2 and directly create Access Key.
-Copy the Access key and Secret Key and store it securely.
-You will need this to configure the extension.
+2. Go to the **Security credentials** tab and create an **Access Key**.
+For "Use case," select **Other**, and create the key.
+Copy the **Access key** and **Secret access key**—you will need these for the extension.
-3. Create a bucket with the default settings.
-Due to security reasons, it is recommended to create a new bucket for Typingmind backup and ensure that no other files are stored in it.
+3. Create a new S3 bucket with default settings.
+It is recommended to use a dedicated bucket for TypingMind backups.
-4. Open Bucket > Permissions > Bucket Policy
+4. Open the bucket's **Permissions** tab and edit the **Bucket Policy**.
+Paste the following JSON, replacing `YOUR_BUCKET_NAME` with your actual bucket name and `YOUR_USER_ARN` with the ARN of the user you created.

 ```yaml
 {